 8-10 lemons (washed and enough to snugly fit in Mason jar)

 2-3 bay leaves

 Lots of kosher salt

 1 medium Mason jar (or similar container)

-Wash 3 to 5 organic lemons, enough to fit snugly in a medium Mason jar.
-Generously layer salt on the bottom of the jar.
-Slice each lemon into 4 sections, while keeping the sections adhered to about ½ inch of the bottom section of the lemon (so that they almost are cut into quarters).
+Generously layer salt on the bottom of the jar and slice each lemon into 4 sections, while keeping the sections adhered at the base of the lemon (so that they almost are cut into quarters and ~½ inch of the bottom section of the lemon).
 Generously rub kosher salt over the cut wedges and then reshape the fruit.
-Add the cut lemons to the jar while sprinkling salt on each layer.
-It is okay if they break apart.
-Release the juices by pressing the lemons down.
-Add the bay leaves and peppercorns.
-Juice the remaining lemons needed to so that the jar is fully covered.
+Add the cut lemons to the jar while sprinkling salt on each layer (do not worry if they break apart).
+Press the lemons down so that the juice releases and add the bay leaves and peppercorns.
+Cover all contents in the jar with the remaining juiced lemons.

-Tighten the lid.
-Shake the jar daily and allow the lemons to sit at room temperature in the brine until the rinds are tender about 3-4 weeks.
-Move to the refrigerator, wash and use the rind as a garnish raw, or at the end of cooking.
-You can continue to add organic lemons to the brine as the lemons are being used to replenish the jar.
+Tightly close the jar and shake it daily.
+Let the lemons sit at room temperature in the brine until the rinds are tender (~ 3-4 weeks) and then refrigerate.
+Wash and use the rind either as a raw garnish or in cooking.
+Use the fleshy pulp in recipes also to contribute some savory lemon flavors without the bitterness found in the rind.
+You can continue to add more lemons to the brine as the lemons are being used to replenish the jar.